“How long can a guest stay in my rental property with me before it becomes a problem?”

 “Everyone is a little different with this, as it can come down to the owner’s personal preference, but the timeframe I usually give tenants is one month,” Emma said.

-“Any longer than that and it will appear as though you are subletting the property without the owner’s prior consent, which is a breach of the Residential Tenancy Agreement and most likely, your Strata by-laws.”
+“Any longer than that, and it will appear as though you are subletting the property without the owner’s prior consent, which is a breach of the Residential Tenancy Agreement and most likely, your Strata by-laws.”

 “When in doubt, just ask, and we’ll be able to let you know how best to proceed,” she said.

-If you don’t have written permission for a sub-tenant to be there, you are in breach of your lease and your landlord could serve you with a notice to remedy, and then apply to the Tribunal for an order that the person moves out.
+If you don’t have written permission for a sub-tenant to be there, you are in breach of your lease.
+Your landlord could serve you with a Notice to Remedy and then apply to the Tribunal for an order that the person moves out.